-In part two “Mastering Your Sales Process” we will share the best sales process set up and management that Linehan Group and Awarathon are seeing work best in the fast-changing world of Outbound!
+In part 1 of the series, we talked about the key fundamentals for staying ready so you don’t have to get ready to sell and win remotely!
+In part two “Mastering Your Sales Process” we will share the best sales process setup and management that Linehan Group and Awarathon are seeing work best in the fast-changing world of Outbound!

 Your morning routine has an incredible impact on how your day unfolds.
 As Stephen Covey says “Management works in the system leadership works on the system.”
 Getting your morning ritual optimized is a critical first step in your macro process.
 We start here because the self-discipline and leadership in managing your time is a critical element of moving through the sales process.
 Here is what we see works best.

 - The best morning routines begin the night before.
 Developing a list of objectives helps get the morning off to a fast, organized, and effective start.
 Pulling together your plan at 8 am means your competitors already have a head start on you.

 - In the morning, put your body and mind before your screens.
 Flush your system with lemon and water.
 Meditate, pray, or whatever works best for you to slow down before you speed up.
 Work out if that’s your way of refreshing the mind for the gift of a new day.